 During the selection process, we also consider the candidates profiles and roles.
 From young students, just beginning their career, to professional filmmakers, each person was chosen for the knowledge they could bring to the group.
 This Kino provides the opportunity for new filmmakers to make their first steps within the industry, and acts as a respite for those already working in the industry, allowing them to experience a community where they can immerse themselves in the creative process.

 Filmmakers make up a significant percentage of the participants, but the residency’s training activities allowed everyone to experience different roles.
+From a survey sent to the participants, about 56% of them said that the worked in a role they had not worked in previously.

 THE SCHOLARSHIPS